 Zephyr Scale is a test management platform that provides a smarter and more structured way to plan, manage, and measure your tests inside Jira.
 From the ground up, it’s built to support large test libraries and growing teams that struggle to scale their processes.

 What Is Zephyr Scale?

-Zephyr Scale is a test management tool designed for managing software quality in complex environments.
-Built as an optimized Atlassian Marketplace application fully integrated into Jira, Zephyr Scale offers structured test management and test libraries for both agile and waterfall-focused teams looking to advance their testing and improve software quality.
+Zephyr Scale is a test management tool for Jira designed for managing software quality in complex environments.
+Built as an optimized Atlassian Marketplace application for Jira, Zephyr Scale offers structured test management and test libraries for both agile and waterfall-focused teams looking to advance their testing and improve software quality.

-It is delivered by SmartBear Software, the premier provider for software quality and developer tools including Bugsnag, TestComplete, Swagger, ReadyAPI, PactFlow, Cucumber, etc.
+It is delivered by SmartBear Software, the premier provider for software quality and developer tools including Bugsnag, TestComplete, Swagger, ReadyAPI, PactFlow, Cucumber, Zephyr Squad etc.

 Who Is Zephyr Scale For?

 Zephyr Scale is ideal for organizations with larger numbers of teams or that have demanding data requirements because it offers cross-project integration, traceability, and a structure designed useful in large environments.
 It is equally utilized with smaller organizations that want room to grow.